 Imagine if we were champions of smell.
 The world would have scratch and sniff stickers on every sign.
 Our smartphones would release fragrances to release dopamine when we shop and serotonin when we play games.
 We’d describe presentations as fragrant, speeches as musty, and sound design as pungent.
 Many minds have come together to explore the effect of smells on our decision-making.

 Fortunately we are led first by our eyes and we are able to separate sight and scent.
 What about our ears?
-Sound and vision complement each other in myriad ways.
+Sound and vision complement each other in a myriad of ways.
 Where a picture can say a thousand words, what does a moving image say without sound?
 Closed captioning on televisions, and text on gifs try to fill-in the void when sound is not possible, but the immersive experience is lost.

 (This is why companies like Conversant Labs (http://www.conversantlabs.com/) and retailers are engaged in bringing voice activation to POS terminals, and the virtual digital assistant wars are well under way between Apple, Facebook, and Google.)

 Somehow, sound has become invisible.
-In the 1960s and 1970s, the sound system was the central focus of a living room.
+In the 1960s and 1970s, the sound system was the central focus of a living room and an essential part of a home.
 Guests would gather around the record player for conversation.
 Speakers were grand and statuesque.
 Receivers lit up with visual cues to various audio levels.
 Listeners could hear the difference between moving coil and magnet cartridges.
 In public spaces, the jukebox was a work of art both visually and sonically.
 Today, audio equipment is hidden.
 Speakers and lights are indistinguishable in the ceiling.
 The source could be a record, a compact disc, Pandora, or another streaming music service from the web.
 Nobody knows and few care.
 Even in EDM, fans go to see the lightshow and feel the bass drop rather than give any attention to the artist’s equipment.
 Perhaps this accounts for the clever masks of Daft Punk and mouse head of deadmau5.
 The visual tools of the world have shaped our expectations to pay attention to the visual and ignore the audio.
 Sound is concealed.